 When you’re travelling, your bag becomes full of all sorts of weird and wonderful things.
 A pretty shell you found on the beach… bottles of greasy sun cream… the stick from the middle of an ice-cream… If you want to keep your period products fresh and undamaged, put them in a tin or little pouch.
 It’s good to carry a mixture of spare pads, liners and tampons with you.
 If you carry around a few different options, you can match your flow as the days of your period go on.

-You can see our full range of wipes here – all of them are biodegradable and made with organic and natural ingredients.
+You can see our full range of wipes – all of them are compostable, and made with organic and natural ingredients.

 There are lots of factors at play – which is to be expected with a topic as culturally sensitive as menstruation.
 If you’re planning on buying products while you’re away, do your research before you arrive.

-Here’s a handy interactive map of all the places you can buy Natracare products.
+There’s a full list of stockists by country showing all the places you can buy Natracare products.
 Our products are sold in 80 countries so there’s a pretty good chance that you’ll notice us along the way.
 If you’ve seen us while you’ve been exploring, please do send us a photograph!

 Save Space with Reusables